2023 Solar Incentives Guide for Grafton, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage homeowners to switch their home over to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-These incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, some by the Illinois government and some by your specific utility company, county or municipality.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Solar incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Illinois government and some by your utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Rebates: A rebate is a partial refund after the purchase of your solar panels.
-These might be offered by your local utility company, your county or your state.
+- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
+These may be offered by your local utility company, your county or your state.
 The cash back that you get from the rebates is normally applied before tax credits are calculated.

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+The new Clean Energy Credit now runs until 2035.
+Homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+The total credit will then decrease annually until its expiration.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Grafton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Grafton solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives